Lyman James Briggs: Life and work

 In 1896 he also joined the US Department of Agriculture in Washington, D.C.
-While in Washington, he also continued his research at Johns Hopkins under Henry Augustus Rowland.
-Although he spent time working with the newly discovered Roentgen Rays, he ultimately graduated in 1903 with a Ph.D. in agriculture with a dissertation On the absorption of water vapor and of certain salts in aqueous solution by quartz.
+While in Washington, he continued his research at Johns Hopkins under Henry Augustus Rowland.
+Although he spent time working with the newly discovered Roentgen Rays, he ultimately graduated in 1903 with a Ph.D. in physics with a dissertation On the absorption of water vapor and of certain salts in aqueous solution by quartz.
 He was also elected to the Cosmos Club the same year.

 US Department of Agriculture

 In Briggs' first professional position he was put in charge of the Physics Laboratory (later the Bureau of Soils) of the US Department of Agriculture.
 He was one of a new breed of multi-disciplinary scientists studying the biology and ecology of plant life.
 His research work was concentrated on water retention of soils and he was a founder of the science of soil physics.
 In 1906 he devised a soil classification technique called the moisture equivalent based on centrifuging, which is now thought of as the first Pedotransfer function.
 In the same year he also organized a biophysical laboratory that later became the Bureau of Plant Industry.
 Briggs worked with Homer Leroy Shantz on the effect of environment on the water uptake by plants, and was an early contributor to ecology.